georgdrobny/ContainerAgent/README.md

 > Instead of building the images locally you can use the provided YAML pipeline [build-AgentImage-Windows.yml](build-AgentImage-Windows.yml) to automatically build and publish your Azure Pipelines Agent image.

-### Running instances of the Azure Pipelines Container Agent
+### Running instances of the Azure Pipelines Container Agent in Docker

 You can run any number of instances to any Azure DevOps Organization / Collection by using the provided script
 >[RunContainerAgent.ps1](windows/RunContainerAgent.ps1)